philippebeck/pam/README.md

 # Installation

-To install via Composer :
+To install via Composer => $ composer require pjs/pam

-$ composer require pjs/pam
+After that, open the file app/index.php for instructions about the app folder